-Much of my recent work can be considered a form of Future Studies; correcting for fallacious depictions of the further future.
+It’s one thing to algorithmically push pixels around, or even thermoplastic and such for that matter, but it’ll be quite another thing altogether when it’s atoms.
+Much of my recent artwork can be considered an oblique form of future studies.
 It’s from contemporary technoprogressive, transhumanist, H+, hard sci-fi and singularitarian ideas that I’m filtering-out fodder for forward-looking visual responses.
-Future Studies led to looking into atomic precise manufacturing, that is, speculations surrounding how we might eventually assemble things from the atom up and give rise to nearabout costless systems for controlling the structure of matter itself.
+Future studies led to looking into atomic-precise manufacturing, that is, speculations surrounding how we might eventually assemble things from the atom up and give rise to nearabout costless systems for controlling the structure of matter itself.
 As an outreach effort, I set out to increase awareness of this imminent object-shock of sorts and provide viewers a sense of how hacking matter happens.
-That’s when I started repurposing the representational rubics of molecular modeling and visualization software tools.
+So I started repurposing the representational rubics of molecular modeling software tools to make art.